 COGO Reader

 To construct parcels from deeds in the parcel fabric, deed courses can be manually typed as COGO dimensions into the Traverse tool.
-This can be labor-intensive process that can be prone to data entry errors particularly when there is a large amount of courses to type for a parcel.
+This can be a labor-intensive process that can be prone to data entry errors particularly when there is a large amount of courses to type for a parcel.

-The COGO Reader tool in the parcel fabric can improve this process by automatically extracting text from deed images and converting it into numerical COGO dimensions.
-The COGO Reader tool uses Optical Character Recognition (OCR) technology to extract text and convert it to numerical values.
-The COGO Reader tool works best with deeds containing simple land descriptions.
+in the parcel fabric can improve this process by automatically extracting text from deed images and converting it into numerical COGO dimensions.
+The COGO Reader tool uses Optical Character Recognition (OCR) technology to extract text and convert it to numerical values and works best with deeds containing simple land descriptions.

 The following issues on a scanned image can affect text extraction:

-- Watermarks.
-Watermarks can blur or obscure numbers and text.
+- Watermarks—Watermarks can blur or obscure numbers and text.

-- Scanning artifacts.
-This can include marks, blurring and various other scan issues.
+- Scanning artifacts—This can include marks, blurring, and various other scan issues.

 Open a deed and extract dimensions

-To open a deed and extract COGO dimensions, create an active record and then click COGO Reader in the Tools gallery under Parcel on the Parcel Record Workflows tab.
+in the Tools gallery under Parcel on the Parcel Record Workflows tab.
 Click Open a deed image

 Deed image